WELCOME TO OUR PARENT PORTAL

 Your child will be starting Preschool with new adults in an unfamiliar environment.
 Some children feel overwhelmed and shy when they start preschool.
 If your child is feeling uncertain, we encourage parents to stay and help them settle in for a few sessions until they become familiar with their new surroundings.

 During the first four weeks of term 1 we start with smaller groups and shortened session times.
 This allows the children to successfully settle into the preschool environment and allows us to get to know your child and establish trust.
 The small groups also assist the children in becoming familiar with their new routine without feeling overwhelmed in a large group.
-Your child’s program will be provided to you on orientation day.

 KEEPING IN TOUCH